Honi Soit: Format and organisation

-Honi Soit is the only student newspaper in Australia that remains a weekly publication.
+Honi Soit is the first and only weekly student newspaper in Australia.

 Comedy

 Honi has a strong history of irreverence, often printing humorous and satiric stories alongside traditional journalistic pieces.
 This has in turn inspired breakaway satiric publications Oz magazine and The Chaser.

+The paper's comedy articles have appeared in the mainstream press.
+In 2012, an article in the comedy section (then called The Soin, parodying The Sun) was featured by Peter Fitzsimmons in The Sydney Morning Herald.
+In 2013, the Herald reprinted a popular tongue-in-cheek list of Sydney's worst bus routes, which had originally appeared in Honi.

 It has become tradition for the final pages of the paper to be presented as a satirical newspaper, most frequently going by the name of The Garter Press, a play on the Order of the Garter from which Honi Soit derives its name.

 Editors

 The office of editor is highly sought after, and was originally filled by single honorary appointment for outstanding merit in the field of writing.
-Since the 1980s editors have been annually elected by fellow students as a "ticket" of up to 10 editors during SRC elections, with two or more groups campaigning for the role.
-Guest editors will normally be nominated for the annual Women's and Queer editions by the relevant interest groups on campus.
+Since the 1980s editors have been annually elected by fellow students as a "ticket" of up to 10 candidates during SRC elections, with two or more groups campaigning for the role.
+Guest editors will normally be nominated for the annual autonomous editions by the relevant interest groups on campus.

-For a time editors of the paper were given a yearly scholarship of £100 (roughly equivalent to $2,700 in 2014) (until 1966) by media tycoon Rupert Murdoch, and the SRC began to pay editors a small allowance instead from this point on.
+For a time until 1966, editors of the paper were given a yearly scholarship of £100 (roughly equivalent to $2,700 in 2014) by media tycoon Rupert Murdoch, and the SRC began to pay editors a small allowance instead from this point on.
+Today, editors of Honi Soit receive a fortnightly stipend of $509.

-Notable past editors include Lex Banning, Bob Ellis, Verity Firth, Laurie Oakes, Kip Williams, Craig Reucassel, and Keith Windschuttle.
+Notable past editors include Lex Banning, Bob Ellis, Victoria Zerbst, Verity Firth, Sam Langford, Laurie Oakes, Kip Williams, Craig Reucassel, Hannah Ryan, and Keith Windschuttle.

 History

 Founding

-Honi Soit was created in 1929 to counterbalance ongoing criticism of Sydney University's students in the Australian media, which came to a head when students were alleged to have dressed a soldier's statue in women's underwear during a graduation festival.
+Honi Soit was created in 1929 to counterbalance ongoing criticism of Sydney University's students in the Australian media, which came to a head when students were alleged to have dressed a soldier's statue on the Cenotaph in women's underwear during a graduation festival.
 The Sydney Morning Herald referred to the incident as a "vulgar desecration", and students were described as "educated louts" for their actions.

-An early edition of Honi sought to address the ongoing outrage with the stinging retort:
+A 1929 edition of Honi sought to address the ongoing outrage with the stinging retort: